 Likewise, the Yule log cake is rolled and created in such a way that it looks like an actual log.
 It’s made up of 3 parts-

 The cake log is then garnished with woodsy decorations to give an illusion as if the cake was picked up from the forest floor.
-Impressive, isn’t it?
+Impressive and intriguing , isn’t it?

-Ingredients required to make Yule Log Cake with Chocolate Ganache!
+Ingredients for Yule Log Cake with Chocolate Ganache!

 For Ganache –

-- Confectioners’ Sugar– used for dusting the cake roll and making the chocolate ganache.
+Confectioners’ Sugar — We are using confectioners’ sugar to dust the cake roll and make the chocolate ganache.

 How to make Yule Log Cake with Chocolate Ganache?

-1. Preheat the oven to 350 degrees F. In the bowl of your stand mixer, combine the Duncan Hines Classic Yellow Cake Mix with eggs, oil, and water.
+1. Preheat the oven to 350 degrees F. In the bowl of your stand mixer, combine the Yellow Cake Mix with eggs, oil, and water.

 2. Mix on low speed for 20 seconds.
 After that, increase the speed to medium; mix for another 3 minutes, scraping the sides of the bowl as necessary.